annapasca/neuropype/examples/preproc_example.rst

 The following script implements the preprocessing pipeline to perform **ICA** on MEG data in **ds** format (see :ref:`preproc_meeg`).
 Before to run the script, the :ref:`params` has to be downloaded.

-To inspect the ICA components, a jupyter notebook can be used.

 .. code:: python